 2016 was a record year in terms of the number and cost of HIPAA settlements and with 2017 coming to a close soon, not much has changed in this regard.

-Due to the nature of the data that healthcare companies store, provider absolutely must be transparent about how they are securing and handling it.
+Due to the nature of the data that healthcare companies store, providers absolutely must be transparent about how they are securing and handling it.
 This is essentially what HIPAA is all about.
 Simple, isn’t it?
 So why are so many companies failing to meet these requirements?
 Let’s take a deeper look at HIPAA and just what you need to do to stay compliant.

 How to stay compliant with HIPAA regulations